Rizwan-Ishaq/SocialGraphPage/index.md

 - Cornelius Castoriadis _(13)_
 - Louis Althusser _(12)_

-This was where my personal knowledge of contemporary philosophy was tested - I'm only familiar with Foucault.
+This was where my personal knowledge of contemporary philosophy was tested - I'm personally only familiar with Foucault.

-<h1 id="concluding_remarks">Concluding Remarks</h1> [Top](https://rizwan-ishaq.github.io/SocialGraphPage/#)

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/all_wikitexts.png?raw=true)
 _The most frequently occuring words throughout the texts of our people_

-Through the entire history (as far as this data set concerns us) philosophy has been closely associated with the movements of society both with regards to religion, state, science and political and economic issues.
-Whether ideas and thoughts are shaping the world around the thinkers, or whether the movements of history manifests itself as reflections of witted individuals, is most likely not the ideal question to ask; throughout history philosophers have (as we are about to see in the image just beneath this paragraph) influenced one another in a very non-linear way.

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/MasterGraph0.png?raw=true)
 _Network of the most influential Philosophers of all time_